 HOW TO DISCOVER THE STORY BEHIND YOUR PERSONAL BRAND

-Everyone’s talking these days about telling their stories.
+Everyone’s talking about storytelling these days.
 You may ask yourself, “What does it all mean?
 How does telling my story benefit me?
-Do I even have a story, and do I want to share it?
+Do I even have a story, and do I want to share it?"

 The answer to all of the above is rather simple, really.
 It’s what makes you unique, it’s the differentiator between you and someone else, it’s what sets you apart, and makes you interesting.
 And, yes, you DO have a story.
 Everyone has a story.